 Before you begin any workout, you should warm up for at least 5-10 minutes.
 This will help you get rid of any soreness or stiffness you may have before or after working out.
 Also, you will get to enjoy more energy.
 Get those muscles moving by using resistance bands to stretch, walking on the treadmill, or going on the elliptical.
 You would even do some yoga like the sun salutation to get more limber.

 Some people have a tendency to push themselves to their limits.
 While this is a noble pursuit, if you have psoriatic arthritis, it could be potentially dangerous.
 Instead of going for as intense of a workout as you can do, you should be mindful of your joints.
 Pay attention to how they are feeling.
 Not only should you check in with them while working out, but you should also be aware of how they feel afterward.
-It is normal to feel some discomfort.
-However, when the discomfort is more than you normally would expect, it is time to ease up on how rigorously you are working out.
+It is normal to feel some pain.
+However, when the pain is more than you normally would expect, it is time to ease up on how rigorously you are working out.

 Not Using Good Form

 Using improper form when exercising, especially when it comes to strength training, could wreak havoc on your joints.
 If you are having consistent trouble with your range of motion while exercising, then you should look into working with a personal trainer.
 They will be able to able to guide you through the correct forms that exercises should be done in.
-Anything that is causing you too much discomfort in your joints or muscles should be replaced with a modified version of the exercise.
+Anything that is causing you too much pain in your joints or muscles should be replaced with a modified version of the exercise.

 Not Resting Enough

 It is a good idea to take frequent and adequate rest breaks.
 Additionally, if you feel especially sore the next day, then avoid going to the gym or doing a home workout.
 You should provide your body with adequate time to rest.
-On a scale of 1-10, you will want to keep your discomfort down somewhere need a 1 or a 2.
+On a scale of 1-10, you will want to keep your pain down somewhere need a 1 or a 2.

 You can also rest while still working out by switching up what kind of exercises you are doing.
 For example, after doing reps with heavier weights, switch over to doing some with lighter weights.
 You can also switch entirely away from weights and over to an aerobic exercise in between heavier workouts.
 Another way you can help your muscles rest after you are done with your workout is to apply either heat or ice to your aching muscles and joints.
-Heat is generally doing to help sore muscles while ice will help swollen joints.
+Heat is generally going to help sore muscles, while ice will help swollen joints.

 Not Drinking Enough Water